M-Reimer/IwitVolumeKnob/README.md

 The iWit volume knob is a device that can be ordered in many online shops.
 It is supposed to control your multimedia volume by sending multimedia key presses for "volume up", "volume down" and "mute".

+So far I know of two variants of this device that are built based on the exactly same circuit around the exactly same microcontroller.
+The square ones with the text "USB Volume Cotrol" (note the typo :P ) and the round ones with the text "AIMOS" on it.

 By default this device is not easily reprogrammable and has a microcontroller on board with the markings removed.
 The boards usually have an exposed ICSP header.
 Attaching a programmer to this header allows to read the device signature which exposes that the microcontroller is an ATmega32u2

     avrdude: Device signature = 0x1e958a (probably m32u2)